chunga-codder/sql-employee-traker/Readme.md

   - npm init - to create a json file
   - npm i mysql - to connect to MySql database
   - npm console.table - to format tables

+  ## Chalenges:

+   my main challenge in this application was connecting to mysql database and also, joining my various tables using the left join,join, including my index.js file.
+   Not forgetting my promps, thankGod the last assignment we did already tought me how to prompt but this one was a liitle different as my async and await funtions here were used multiple time. thanks to the internet which teaches alot of things about that too

+   ## Utilities:

+   Here in this application, i mainly used languages and root environments like
+     - Javascript
+     - Jquery
+     - Node
+    -  sql server